reimagined/resolve/docs/sagas.md

 As a first argument, an event handler receives an object that provides access to the saga-related API.
 This API includes the following functions:

 - `executeCommand` - Sends a command with the specified payload to an aggregate.
-- `scheduleCommand` - Similar to `executeCommand` but delays the command execution until the specified moment in time.
+- `scheduleCommand` - Similar to `executeCommand`, but delays command execution until a specified moment in time.
 - `store` - Provides access to the saga's persistent store (similar to the Read Model store).
 - `sideEffects` - Provides access to the saga's side effect functions.